Grammar

 Auxiliary verbs, also known as helping verbs, are verbs that support the main verb in a sentence.

-Explanation of what auxiliary verbs are with examples in English
+What are auxiliary verbs in English

-Common Auxiliary Verbs/Helping Verbs
+Common Auxiliary Verbs in English

 • Be (am, is, are, was, were, being, been)